-The trigger signal is obtained from the AC power input of the oscilloscope.
+AC power of the oscilloscope can be used as trigger source.
 AC trigger is usually used to measure signals relevant to the AC power frequency.
 For example, stably triggering the waveform output from the transformer of a transformer substation.
-It is mainly used in related measurements of the power industry.
+It is mainly used in the power industry-related measurements.